In this article, you'll learn the following:

 If you’re planning a visit here, make sure you arrive before lunch time, as the café’s delicious pastries are known to sell out quickly!

-Based in Lyme Regis, the nearest train station to Mulberry Manor is Axminster.
+Based in Lyme Regis on the stunning Jurassic Coast, the nearest train station to Mulberry Manor is Axminster.
 From there, it’s a 34-minute bus journey on either the X51 or the X53 towards Weymouth.
 Get off at Anning road and walk for five minutes until you arrive at the bakery.

 Get here by catching the train to Southampton Central station, before walking for 27 minutes.
 You can also catch the numbers 2, 3, 17, or 18 bus, which take around 12-14 minutes.